stephquinn/final-project-stephquinn/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=10834836)
 # final-project

+4/21 update: My main goal this week was to write code to load data from the WSA inspections table and display it in table form - which I have more or less done, with a lot of help.
+Since I know that my final product will use data from both the inspections and enforcement actions tables, I described the column names and datatypes for both in my app.py file, and my data bash file loads data from both tables.
+That said, I am currently only displaying data from the inspections table, because I need to look more closely at my data to figure out how I want to use data from the actions table.

+Blockers:

+I used the sqlite utils documentation for the code I originally used to load my inspection data, and that code included pk=id as a placeholder.
+In keeping this code, I inadvertently

+Right now, I'm not sure I understand why inspections appear to repeat when I fire up the server.
+For instance, why do there seem to be four identical inspection rows for 24 Duck Hollow Dr in Elkton from May 20?
+There has to be a way to write code to not display duplicate rows.
+Maybe that can be one thing I do this coming week.

+Also, what will I do about sites that are residential addresses, like 24 Duck Hollow Dr?
+This is the kind of information I would probably omit for someone's house, but there's no other site name.

+This coming week, it would be great to

+--
+First update:
 Just wanted to preface this by saying that I'd really appreciate guidance about what to prioritize/what's doable or not/where to start!

 Ideally, my news app would show which kinds of violations the Maryland Department of the Environment's Water and Science Administration is likely to act on - and which it tends to ignore.
 It would also be great if it could enable users to see whether the broad state-wide trends that the app underlines also pertain where they live.
 This would require joining two datasets: WSA compliance inspections (https://opendata.maryland.gov/Energy-and-Environment/Maryland-Department-of-the-Environment-Water-and-S/hxmu-urvx) and WSA enforcement actions (https://opendata.maryland.gov/Energy-and-Environment/Maryland-Department-of-the-Environment-Water-and-S/qbwh-5vec).